 Helping others will teach your kids that by being compassionate and industrious, they can make a difference in the world.

 1. Make birthday/get-well cards for people in hospitals and convalescent homes.

 This is great for younger kids.
 Contact the organization for a list of names and birthdays.

-2. Build a playground for kids with physical disabilities—a great service activity for dads and older sons to do together.
+2. Build a playground for kids with physical disabilities.

 10. Volunteer to clean up trash at a community event, county fair, or alongside public roads.

 Doing this may even motivate your kids to help keep the house clean.

 11. Find a Military pen pal for your family and send him or her letters and care packages.

 Go online for a list of addresses and instructions about what to send and how to send it.

 12. Work with Habitat for Humanity to help build homes for families who need them.